 Both the approaches sit with a manager, and the manager has to make the call, and record the decision made on behalf of the Council.
-Help and guidance is also available via the Commissioning Support Team, either for data, or for policy advice from the Rurality and Equalities Specialist.
 Here are some examples to get you thinking.

 Carry out an ESHIA:

 - If you are building or reconfiguring a building. - If you are planning to reduce or remove a service. - If you are consulting on a policy or a strategy. - If you are bringing in a change to a process or procedure that involves other stakeholders and the wider community as well as particular groupings